 On the morning of May 23, 1912, Romezzo was walked to the gallows 40 pounds heavier than when he entered prison.
 At 10:04 am, the level was pulled, and Romezzo fell through the trap door.
 However, instead of snapping his neck, the rope broke, and Romezzo fell to the ground, unconscious.

-The rope had likely broken not from the man’s weight (which was only 204 pounds), but from overuse of the hangman’s noose.
+The rope had likely broken not from the man’s weight (only 204 pounds) but from overuse of the hangman’s noose.
 Instead of buying a new rope, the county had tried to get one last hanging out of it.

 So much for Lancaster frugality.
 Click here to read Romezzo’s full story.